Community-Based Mentoring

 • Schedule: Bigs and Littles meet for a few hours once per week; some matches meet on weekends and others in the evenings

-Karen J. Mathis, Big Brothers Big Sisters of America’s President and CEO, stated, “We have known all along that Big Brothers Big Sisters’ mentoring has a long-lasting, positive effect on children’s confidence, grades, and social skills,” and also said, “When Little Brothers and Little Sisters feel good about themselves, they can positively impact their friends and families, their schools, and their communities.
-And as this important study has shown, these young people believe in themselves because a Big Brother or Big Sister believed in them.”
-Gary Walker, then-President of Public/Private Ventures, said of the research, “These dramatic findings are very good news, particularly at a time when many people contend that ‘nothing works’ in reaching teenagers.”
+Studies cited by the program find that children matched with a Big are more confident and more likely to avoid use of drugs and alcohol, more likely to improve academically, and get along better with their peers and family.
+A nationwide study by Public/Private Ventures of over 950 boys and girls from eight Big Brothers Big Sisters agencies found that matched youth were 46% less likely to begin using illegal drugs, 27% less likely to begin using alcohol, 52% less likely to skip school, 37% less likely to skip a class, and 33% less likely to hit someone.
+According to Karen J. Mathis, Big Brothers Big Sisters of America’s President and CEO, “We have known all along that Big Brothers Big Sisters’ mentoring has a long-lasting, positive effect on children’s confidence, grades, and social skills,” and she also stated that when Little Brothers and Little Sisters feel good about themselves, they can positively impact their friends and families, their schools, and their communities.
+Gary Walker, then-President of Public/Private Ventures, described the study’s findings as “very good news, particularly at a time when many people contend that ‘nothing works’ in reaching teenagers.”

 • Ages: 8–14 years old